2025 Banking Legislation Update

 HB 1715 (Watts) / SB 939 (Salim) Mail Theft Penalty

 Creates a state-level felony crime for the theft of mail, packages or mail keys.
-In an effort to reduce the instances of checks obtained through stolen mail and used to committee fraud, the bill would authorize local law enforcement and prosecutors to go after these criminals.
+In an effort to reduce the instances of checks obtained through stolen mail and used to commit fraud, the bill would authorize local law enforcement and prosecutors to go after these criminals.
 The VBA has worked with the US Postal Inspector for Virginia on the bills and supports their passage.
-Both bills have been assigned to their respective chambers’ Courts Committees.
-SB 939 is scheduled to be heard this morning.
+Both bills passed the House unanimously and with only a dissenting vote in the Senate.
+They now head to the Govenor for his action.

 HB 2120 (Maldonado) / SB 825 (Favola) Elder Financial Abuse Asset Seizure